 January 1, of course, is the start of a brand new year!
 No matter what the past year has brought, I always work to start the year off with a positive, fresh attitude.
-Out with 2020.
 It is a BRAND NEW YEAR.
-Let’s ALL work together to make our corner of the world a better place.
+Let’s ALL work together to make our corners of the world a better place.
 It is time to gather up all YOUR favorite elementary music lessons and dive in!

-Read on for some inspiration and to see some of my favorite elementary music lessons.
+Read on for some inspiration and find some activities that are sure to become a few of your favorite elementary music lessons.
 Don’t miss the FREE song link for Chinese New Year and the FREE PRINTABLE and DIGITAL Treble Clef Staff for use with manipulatives.

 My Favorite Quote of All Time